TreeFrogTinkerer/my-quake-shakes/Configuration.md

 `station_hr_name` is a human readable name you can set.
 This was at one point used in displaying in the ics but currently is not used.
 Still a good way to know what is what in human readable form.
 This is a free field you choose to set.

-'channel'  this is essentially which set and  type of sensors do you want to download and process.
+`channel`  this is essentially which set and  type of sensors do you want to download and process.
 The view available options for the station select scroll down and click on the Advanced Features tab (Orange Box) then scroll down to the Channels option (Purple Box).

 ![Screenshot of the EDM Advanced tab on sensor page of the IRIS website](documentation_images/EDM_advanced.png)